gjwgit/aztext/README.md

 $ ml supported aztext id
 ```

-Use the `--verbose` to list the headers row
+Use the `--verbose` command line option  to list the header row which
+names the columns:

 ```console
 $ ml supported aztext --verbose en